Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Beyond the leading Ruelle-Pollicott resonance

-The prediction coming from the diffusive (i.e., first order) local magnetization correlation function, thus gives exactly $0$, which can be traced back to the fact that $\ev{j(x, t)j(0, 0)}$ is a total derivative in $x$ [see Eq.~\eqref{eq:jj}].
-This is very interesting as it means that the leading behavior of the correlation function of the extensive current is given by subleading corrections to the local magnetization correlation function.
-Autocorrelation function of $J$ is therefore a sensitive probe of subleading corrections to diffusion that would be perhaps hard to see in other correlation functions that are nonzero already in the leading order.
+The \mzz{long-time} prediction coming from the diffusive (i.e., first order) local magnetization correlation function, thus gives exactly $0$, which can be traced back to the fact that $\ev{j(x, t)j(0, 0)}$ is a total derivative in $x$ [see Eq.~\eqref{eq:jj}]\footnote{\mzz{Note that, interestingly, according to the Green-Kubo formula, the diffusion constant $D$ must acquire its nonzero value at times before the local magnetization correlation function (\ref{eq:diffusion}) gets its Gaussian form and $\ev{J(t)J(0)}$ becomes zero.}}.
+This is very interesting as it means that the leading \diff{asymptotic} behavior of the correlation function of the extensive current is not $\sim t^{-3/2}$ (in 1d), but is rather given by subleading corrections to the local magnetization correlation function.
+Correlation function of $J$ is, therefore, a sensitive probe of subleading corrections to diffusion, that would perhaps be hard to see in other correlation functions that are nonzero already in the leading order.

-Numerical calculation of the extensive current correlation function for one case is shown in Fig.~\ref{fig:current}.
+Numerical calculation of the extensive current correlation function for one \diff{circuit realization} is shown in Fig.~\ref{fig:current}.
 It decays as a power law for any finite system size $N$, however, the power increases with $N$.
 It is not clear what will happen in the thermodynamic limit; its power-law dependence may converge to some finite power or the decay may become exponential.

 In addition to the inconclusive numerics, it is also not clear what is theoretically expected.
-Power-law decay $\sim t^{-3/2}$ is expected in systems with an additional conserved quantity, e.g., in Hamiltonian systems~\cite{mukerjeeStatisticalTheoryTransport2006}, and can be explained by cross transport of the conserved quantities.
-In systems with only one U(1) conserved quantity a power-law decay with a higher power was predicted~\cite{michailidisCorrectionsDiffusionInteracting2024}, although exponential decay is also sometimes observed, e.g., in the kicked Ising model~\cite{yi-thomasComparingNumericalMethods2024}.
+Power-law decay $\sim t^{-3/2}$ is expected in systems with an additional conserved quantity, e.g., in Hamiltonian systems~\cite{mukerjeeStatisticalTheoryTransport2006}, and can be explained by the cross transport of the conserved quantities.
+In systems with only one U(1) conserved quantity, a power-law decay with a higher power was predicted~\cite{michailidisCorrectionsDiffusionInteracting2024}, although exponential decay is also sometimes observed, e.g., in the kicked Ising model~\cite{yi-thomasComparingNumericalMethods2024}. \diff{The power law predictions are based on the corrections to the diffusive local magnetization correlation function calculated from the effective field theory of diffusion~\cite{crossleyEffectiveFieldTheory2017}, however,} \mzz{from the calculation in Ref.~\cite{michailidisCorrectionsDiffusionInteracting2024}, it is not clear what is the first nonzero correction contributing to the extensive current correlation function.
+Furthermore, subleading corrections can depend on unknown model-dependent parameters.}

 All in all, the fundamental question of the asymptotics of the extensive current correlation function $C_{JJ}$ still remains.
 Is it a power law, like the local current correlation function, or are the hydrodynamic tails absent and, if they are, when and why?